About

 Evidence-based approaches tailored to deepen insight and support real, sustainable change.

-COGNITIVE BEHAVIOURAL THERAPY
+COGNITIVE BEHAVIOURAL THERAPY (CBT)

 To help you identify and challenge unhelpful thought patterns.

-DIALECTICAL BEHAVIOUR THERAPY
+DIALECTICAL BEHAVIOUR THERAPY (DBT)

 To help manage emotional intensity and navigate relationships.

-ACCEPTANCE & COMMITMENT THERAPY
+ACCEPTANCE & COMMITMENT THERAPY (ACT)

-To navigate inner struggles without getting stuck in them
+To navigate inner struggles without getting stuck in them.

 MINDFULNESS